vjc9duke/assembly-autotester/README.md

 # Assembly File Autotester
 ## Overview
 This repository provides an automated way to test new assembly files against known processors.
-All assembly files in the `test_files/assembly_files` directory will be automatically compiled and tested against the provided processors.
+All assembly files in the `test_files/assembly_files` directory will be automatically compiled and tested against the provided processors. **Note**: The expected files in `test_files/verification_files` MUST have an empty new line at the end of the file.

 The results are shown in console and printed to files in the `output` directory.

 ## Configuration
 The `config.yaml` configuration file provides numerous options for the autotester.
 The most important are: